listcall/lica/README.md

 On the new VM:

-1. Clone the repo `mkdir lr; cd lr; git clone https://github.com/listcall/lica.git`
+1. Clone the repo `mkdir dev; cd dev; git clone https://github.com/listcall/lica.git`

 2. CD to the repo directory `cd ~/lr/lica`